COVID-19 & GCS

 combination with other symptoms

 Individuals with symptoms of concern should notify the school and get tested for COVID-19.
 GCS requires a negative test result (rapid antigen or PCR) or a doctor’s note to return due to the symptoms listed above.
 Please see information below regarding Testing.
-While children or adults with a sick family member can still come to school if they have no symptoms themselves at this time, we ask that you use discretion and common sense.

 If tested negative, the staff member/child can stay or return to school if conditions are met in our Child Illness Policy for non-COVID-19 related illnesses.